I have stored up your word in my heart that I might not sin against you. -Psalm 119:11

-I have occasionally told you what my daily disciplines are in Scripture, as I just did, not to impress you, particularly since it isn't all that impressive.
-(Martin Luther, who preached on average 300 sermons per year, wrote books and tracts almost continuously, and was a father and husband, started each day with two hours of prayer and time in God's word.)
+I have occasionally shared in this weekly “Jym Shorts” article what my daily disciplines are in Scripture.
+I do this not to impress you, particularly since it isn’t all that impressive (Martin Luther, who preached on average 300 sermons per year, wrote books and tracts almost continuously and was a father and husband, started each day with two hours of prayer and time in God’s word – that’s impressive).
 I share with you my Christian disciplines as a way to encourage you to establish disciplines of your own.
-Surely we all know, friends, that many of the things we stress and fret over in this life and spend countless hours upon will count for very little in eternity.
-However, every second in God's word has value not only for this lifetime, but for our future lives as well.
-His word is eternal.
-"Forever, O Lord, your word is firmly fixed in the heavens!"
-(Psalm 119:89)
+Surely, we all know that many of the things we stress and fret over in this life and spend countless hours upon will count for very little in eternity.
+However, every second in God’s word has value not only for this lifetime, but for our future lives as well (1 Tim.
+4:8).

-I would like to reprint one more time some suggested prayer requests for our church family that I am praying regularly in my devotions.
-Would you consider adding these to your own prayers in 2018?
+I would like to offer some suggested prayer requests for our church family for which I am praying regularly in my devotions.
+Would you consider adding these to your own prayers in 2020?

 - That the Lord will bring people under the influence of the church’s ministry who need to hear the gospel (Acts 18:9-10).